 In October 2016, the Steering Committee sent out a Questionnaire, the aim of which was to capture the initial views of parishioners.
-The response was excellent and we used the results and the views expressed at the well-attended second Public Meeting to prepare a draft Vision and Objectives for the Neighbourhood Plan.
-This draft was refined after further feedback from parishioners and now looks like this:
+The response was excellent and we used the results and the views expressed at the second Public Meeting to prepare a draft Vision, Objectives and Objectives for the Neighbourhood Plan.
+This draft has since been further refined after further feedback from parishioners.

 What Happens Next?

 We are doing further work in preparing a draft Neighbourhood Plan, which will also be subject to consultation.
 Once this is complete, the “submission version” of the Neighbourhood Plan will be handed over to EHDC.

 EHDC will appoint an independent Examiner to examine the Plan and supporting documents as well as the consultation responses to check that the Plan fulfils the legal conditions for a Neighbourhood Plan and that “due process” had been followed.